Claddagh Ring Museum

 Learn about this rich tradition that has been handed down through the generations and that has been used to make bed coverlets, pillow shams, children’s dresses, tablecloths, and even fashionable dresses.

-Greenan Farm Museum and Maze, Co.
-Wicklow
+8. Greenan Farm Museum and Maze, County Wicklow

 If you want to know what farming life was like in Ireland hundreds of years ago, a visit to the Greenan Farm Museum and Maze will leave you with a real appreciation for the hard work that was done on the land.